sadiapeerzada/sadiapeerzada/README.md

 - Focused on mastering computing fundamentals for academic research and internship opportunities

 # 🌟 Personal Portfolio
-A snapshot of my work, projects, and experiments — from academic builds to personal creations.
+A snapshot of my work, projects, and experiments ranging from academic builds to personal creations.

  **🔗 Portfolio Website:** [My Portfolio](https://east-relink-33604067.figma.site/)